1. Stop your chronic injury from getting worse and avoid further injuries.

-If you have ‘overuse injury syndrome’ (discussed on the Overuse Injury page) then you essentially have a collection of chronic overuse injuries (a chronic overuse injury is an injury caused by overuse but which has not healed even when you have reduced your activity levels).
+A chronic overuse injury is an injury caused by overuse which has not healed, even if you have reduced your activity levels.
+If you have ‘overuse injury syndrome’ (discussed on the Overuse Injury page) then you essentially have a collection of chronic overuse injuries.
 With an overuse injury there is a window of opportunity immediately following the onset of the injury when rest is most effective.
 If you miss this window then you are more susceptible to a downward spiral of re-injury.
-However, you can seek to reduce the likelihood of this by following the basic principles of injury avoidance and management.
-You need to follow these principles both for the part that has the chronic overuse injury and also for other parts of your body and activities because as well as these injuries being harmful in themselves they can have an impact on the chronic overuse injury that you already have because the body works as a functional unit and increased stress in one part of the body can easily migrate to other parts and cause damage.
+However, you can seek to reduce the likelihood of this by following the basic principles of injury avoidance and management to avoid getting further injuries.
+You need to follow these principles both for the part of your body that has the chronic overuse injury and also to protect other parts of your body.
+This is because as well as a further injury being harmful in itself it can have an impact on the chronic overuse injury that you already have and cause even more injuries.
+The body works as a functional unit and increased stress in one part of the body can easily migrate to other parts and cause damage.

 The other point to bear in mind is that in the same way that overuse injuries do not happen overnight, and may sometimes take many years to appear, healing can also be a long term process that needs to be measured in years.
 This means that the changes that you are making to your exercise routines or technique or other interventions that you are applying may take years to bear fruit.
 So don’t think that because something isn’t working now that it will not help in the long term.